jpedro/jpedro.github.io/random.md

 ## In my shoe

-From my limited viewpoint, the worst managers are the one that were very technical at some point.
+From my limited viewpoint, the worst managers are the ones that were very technical at some point.
 And it's worse the more recently that transition happened.